 Fictional audio content and sound design by Kevin Kalunian...Close your eyes and imagine you're following the trail of the killer.

-Shallow Graves: The Hunt for the New Bedford Highway Serial Killer is available for pre-order through upne.com; barnesandnoble.com and Amazon.
-It will be available in stores September 5, 2017.
+Shallow Graves: The Hunt for the New Bedford Highway Serial Killer is available at local bookstores and on upne.com., barnesandnoble.com and Amazon.

 East Taunton, Massachusetts 02718, United States